User Tools

 For many years, it was thought that the 'amyloid plaques' (buildup of abnormal peptide proteins) which form in the brains of AD sufferers, was a primary cause of the dementia.
 It's now thought more likely that the plaques are as a result of the disease, or even that they are a protective agent which forms due to natural defence responses by brain neurons.

-Note that recently approved drugs (e.g. Lecanemab) which can help slow the buildup of the plaques, are not proving very effective in halting the progress of the disease.
+Note that recently approved drugs (e.g. Lecanemab) which can help slow the buildup of the plaques, don't appear to be very effective in halting the progress of the disease itself.

-Current opinion is leaning towards the idea that AD might be triggered by an infectious agent of some kind - perhaps a virus or a bacterium Various candidate organisms are being investigated, including the Epstein Barr virus, the herpes simplex virus 1 (present in around 70% of the population), and a bacterium which causes gum disease.
+Current opinion is leaning towards the idea that AD might be triggered by an infectious agent of some kind - perhaps a virus or a bacterium.
+Various candidate organisms are being investigated, including the Epstein Barr virus, the herpes simplex virus 1 (present in around 70% of the population), and bacteria which cause gum disease.
 At present, no infectious agent has definitely been identified as a cause.

 See Nature, news feature, Nov.
 2020